Traditional Scones Recipe – Perfect For Cream Tea

 Tip the dough out onto a very lightly floured surface and knead very gently just to bring the dough together – it doesn’t have to be perfectly smooth.
 The more you knead the dough the less light your scones will be so do be very quick and light with your hands!

-Roll the dough to about 5cm (2″) thick and cut into rounds – you can make them as large or small as you like but about 6½cm (2½”) is a good size.
+Roll the dough to about 5cm (2″) thick and cut into rounds with pastry cutters – you can make them as large or small as you like but about 6cm / 2¼” is a good size.

-Place the scones onto a lightly greased baking sheet and brush the tops with a little milk.
+Place the scones onto a baking sheet lines with baking paper or a silicone baking mat and brush the tops with a little milk.

 Bake in the hot oven with the shelf just above the centre for 12-15 minutes until cooked through and nicely browned.

-Cool on a wire rack then serve just warm from the oven – delicious!
+Cool on a wire rack then serve just warm from the oven with jam and whipped or clotted cream – delicious!